mnot/I-D/stakeholder-rights/draft.md

 Thanks to Jacob Appelbaum for making the suggestion that led to this document.

 Thanks also to the WHATWG, for blazing the trail.

+Thanks to Joe Hildebrand and Martin Thomson for their suggestions.